alan-turing-institute/nowwhat/Test/README.md

 ### Pre-commit hook

-The [dev setup script](../script/dev-setup.sh) will install a pre-commit hook that runs the tests on every commit.
+The [dev setup](../script/dev-setup.sh) script will install a pre-commit hook that runs the tests on every commit.
 If you haven't used pre-commit hooks in this way before, we recommend giving it a try; it encourages a discipline where commits represent "good states".
+The idea is not to encourage you to commit less often, but rather to look for smaller commits that move you closer to your goal without breaking anything.

 ## GitHub and Forecast sandboxes